 Read the full Opinion here.

-Battle Creek appealed Judge Neff’s ruling to the Sixth Circuit Cour of Appeals.
+Battle Creek appealed Judge Neff’s ruling to the Sixth Circuit Court of Appeals.
 Battle Creek argued that the law allows them to “reasonably approximate” the drivers’ expenses and still meet the minimum wage requirements rather than pay the drivers the IRS rate.

 Update 08/21/2023: The appeal briefing is now complete, and Oral Arguments will take place before the 6th Circuit Court of Appeals on October 18, 2023.